JBro-Birds/Amazon_Vine_Analysis/README.md

 ![percent_5star_unpaid_reviews](https://raw.githubusercontent.com/JBro-Birds/Amazon_Vine_Analysis/master/support_images_readme/percent_5star_unpaid_reviews.png)

 ## Summary
 For the outdoor product category there is not positive bias for reviews made by members of the Vine program.
 This is evident by comparing the percent of 5 star reviews by Vine members vs. reviews by non-Vine members which is almost identical; 52.3% for Vine members and 52.7% for non-Vine members.
+To further enhance the bias analysis a comparison could be performed to show by each number of stars category the percentage of Vine reviews vs. non-Vine reviews.
+This analysis would show if the non-bias claim holds true across more than a single star category.